eric-nichols-nyc/trello-gpt3/README.md

 ![Fullstack Trello Clone](/docs/images/board.png)

-This is a repository for a FullStack Trello clone tutorial using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Trello clone app using React, NextJS, TailwindCSS & Prisma.

 funcionalities include: